Gozala/work/replicator/index.md

 ![intro](intro.png)

 Replicator *does not have cells*.
 Instead you can [label][js label] expressions and their results will be rendered inline below.
-This way content of the notebook is all valid JS *(yes it is legal to label expressions)* and there is no need UI controls to fiddle with.
+This way content of the notebook is all valid JS (yes it is legal to label expressions).
+There is no UI controls to fiddle with or keyboard shortcuts to remember.

 ![labels](labels.png)